marta-rakowska/TestingGround2025/README.md

 ```
 ### ✅ You're All Set!

 Make sure everything is installed and working **before the workshop** to ensure smooth participation.
-In case of any problems with installation or configuration, please don't hesitate to contact me directly: t.klepacki@wp.pl.
+In case of any problems with installation or configuration, please don't hesitate to contact me directly: artur.k.ziolkowski@gmail.com

 See you soon! :)